 I get a lot of requests online for help identifying wild foods – especially fungi.
 I welcome these – it is a pleasure to help people improve their knowledge and gives me an opportunity to sharpen my identification skills.
 Win-win.
 But I feel a little guidance to people looking for help with ID would make the exchange more useful to both them and me.
-So here are a series of guidelines as to how best to frame enquiries.
-Please note that, in directing you here, I am not suggesting that you have made all the mistakes outlined below, so please draw the lessons that are relevant to your particular enquiry.
+So here are a series of guidelines on to how best to frame enquiries.

 I am often inundated with questions and identification queries, and while I do try to answer as many of these as possible, my time is finite.
 So if you are looking for my time, please consider booking me for a 1-to-1 online mentoring session.
-These allow us to drill a bit deeper into ID, and more nuanced things like edibility, sustainable harvesting, recipe ideas etc, and have proven very useful to a lot of people, not only with individual ID queries, but also in helping them develop their personal ID skills.
+These allow us to drill a bit deeper into ID, and more nuanced things like edibility, sustainable harvesting, recipe ideas etc, and have proven very useful to a lot of people, not only with individual ID queries, but also in helping them develop their personal ID skills – a bit like teaching someone to fish, rather than giving them a fish!
 Its a great way to learn.

 Its easiest to start with a genuine example of exactly how NOT to ask for help.
 This is an extreme example, but it is the easiest way to point out some of the difficulties.
 I will mostly refer here to the identification of fungi, but most of the lessons are transferable to plants.
 This example was sent as a Tweet, but I have received many similar on this website, facebook and by email.
 (I have changed the pictures for convenience).